Sean0628/dash_button/README.md

 ## Getting Started
 Set the following environment variables in `.env` file.
-- MAC_ADDRESS: media access control address(MAC address) of your dash button.
+- `MAC_ADDRESS`: media access control address(MAC address) of your dash button.
 See [node-dash-button](https://github.com/hortinstein/node-dash-button#find-a-dash) to find a dash button on your network
-- BOT_TOKEN: follow the official instraction [here](https://api.slack.com/bot-users).
+- `BOT_TOKEN`: follow the official instraction [here](https://api.slack.com/bot-users).
-- CHANNEL_ID: Slack channel id of which you want to post a text to.
+- `CHANNEL_ID`: Slack channel id of which you want to post a text to.

 Then run the following: